MartijnKeesmaat/web-animation/README.md

 ## Technical approach
 I needed to do research to be able to understand the technical solution.
 Which let me to the work of Daniel Shiffman on [The Nature of Code](https://www.youtube.com/user/shiffman/playlists?view=50&sort=dd&shelf_id=6T).
 Finding this resource made me change the concept a bit:

-> Read and watch the Nature of Code untill you are able to create the effects you initially had in mind
+> Read and watch the Nature of Code until you are able to create the effects you initially had in mind

 So I did that.
-After going through 6 chapters I was able create those effects.
+After going through 6 chapters I was able to create those effects.
 There were about 30-40 digital sketches created to learn the techniques.

-To show some of the process I decided to present one "art-work" per chapter.
+To show some of the processes I decided to present one "art-work" per chapter.
 Each one highlighting a specific technique

 ## Learning goals
 - How to use P5 to create generative art